Adam Hurt

 About Adam Hurt

 Deemed a "banjo virtuoso" by the Washington Post, Adam Hurt has fused several traditional old-time idioms to create his own elegantly innovative clawhammer banjo style, having been introduced to the instrument at age eleven in his native Minnesota.
 A respected performer and teacher of traditional music, Adam has played at the Kennedy Center, conducted banjo and fiddle workshops at many venues around the country and abroad, and been featured on the cover of Banjo Newsletter.
-Since moving south in 2002, Adam has placed in or won most of the major old-time banjo competitions, including three first-place finishes at Clifftop, and he has claimed several state banjo and fiddle championships.
+Since moving south in 2002, Adam has placed in or won most of the major old-time banjo competitions, including four first-place finishes at Clifftop, and he has claimed several state banjo and fiddle championships.

-Selected Appearances
+Selected Performance Appearances

 Fire in the Mountain, Aberystwyth, Wales